 Sure, rice and beans are a key component in a healthy vegan diet, but without a good recipe, they can be a little boring.
 These smoky vegan rice and beans are nothing of the sort.

-The secret to this recipe’s full flavor is 1) adding the black beans liquid, which gets soaked up by the rice, and 2) smoked paprika, which stands in for what would traditionally be ham, bacon or another meat in non-vegan bean recipe.
+The secret to this recipe’s full flavor is 1) adding the black bean liquid, which gets soaked up by the rice, and 2) smoked paprika, which stands in for what would traditionally be ham, bacon or another meat in non-vegan bean recipe.
 The result is a dish that’s simple, but packed with flavor.

 How to Use These Versatile Smoky Vegan Rice and Beans